XJINE/Unity_ImageCaptureTool/README.md

 # Unity_ImageCaptureTool

-Capture & output image with specified camera.
+Capture image & output the file with specified camera.
 This is utility for screenshot, transparent texture.

 ## How to